brencoder/study-aws-saa-c03/ch02_compute/README.md

 ##### Selling a Standard Reserved Instance
 You register as a seller, list the Standard Reserved Instances that you want to sell and wait for AWS to automatically sell them to interested buyers.

+#### Savings Plan

+[Savings Plans](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html)  provide up to 72% discount on your AWS compute workloads.
+Savings Plans come in three types:
+* **Compute Savings Plans** are the most flexible because they apply to EC2, Lambda and Fargate.
+Note:
+    * The EC2 instances could even be part of Amazon EMR, Amazon EKS or Amazon ECS.
+Compute Savings Plans offer up to 66% off On-Demand rates.
+    * For EC2, the discounts are irrespective of instance family (e.g., t2, m5, etc.), instance sizes, Region, OS or tenancy.
+    * For Lambda, the discounts are based on duration and provisioned concurrency charges, but are not based on the number of requests.
+See [AWS News Blog - Savings Plan Update: Save up to 17% On Your Lambda Workloads](https://aws.amazon.com/blogs/aws/savings-plan-update-save-up-to-17-on-your-lambda-workloads/) for more information.
+* **EC2 Instance Savings Plans** apply to a particular instance family in a chosen AWS region, but are irrespective of size (e.g., t2.large and t2.xlarge)
+* **SageMaker Savings Plans** offer up to a 64% discount on SageMaker instances, where SageMaker is used for machine learning

+Benefits:
+* Better than a Standard Reserved Instance in that you aren't locked in to a particular instance family (c2, t5, m4, etc.), tenancy (Dedicated, Dedicated Host, default), Region or platform (RHEL, Windows, etc.).
+* Better than a Convertible Reserved Instance in that you can change the Region, and you don't have to manually request an *exchange* to change the instance family, platform and tenancy.

+Drawbacks:
+* You can't sell a Savings Plan, whereas you could sell a Standard Reserved Instance.
+* You can't cancel a Savings Plan.

 #### On-Demand Capacity Reservations

 Sometimes you might need a guarantee that AWS will always have more capacity for more On-Demand Instances.
-AWS doesn't provide that guarantee unless you buy an On-Demand Capacity Reservation, also called just a Capacity Reservation.
+AWS doesn't provide that guarantee unless you buy an [On-Demand Capacity Reservation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) (ODCR), also called just a *Capacity Reservation*, or a Zonal Reserved Instance.

 You pay the equivalent On-Demand rate whether you use the On-Demand Capacity Reservation or not.